-The following is an overview of the main gestures you can use with your Touchpad.
+The following is an overview of some of the main gestures you can use with your Touchpad, however these can be configured from the Touchpad menus.

 Figure 2 - 13

 Realtek Audio

 Manager

 Audio Features

 You can configure the audio options on your computer from the Sound control panel in Windows, or from the Realtek HD Audio Manager con in the taskbar notification area/control panel (right-click the taskbar notification area icon to bring up an audio menu).
 The volume may also be adjusted by means of the volume icon in the taskbar or the audio slider in the Settings menu (see sidebar).